-(note: the following was a sermon I gave at the Feast of Tabernacles in Antigua, Guatemala in 2006--which I mainly gave in English, though I did read some portions in Spanish--though only English is in this article; it has had some updates since.
+(Note: the following was basically covered in a sermon I gave at the Feast of Tabernacles in Antigua, Guatemala in 2006--which I mainly gave in English, though I did read some portions in Spanish--though only English is in this article; it has had some updates since.
 2013 is seven years later and this subject was be covered at the Continuing Church of God Feast of Tabernacles' Sites in 2013.
 It is planned again for the Feast of Tabernacles in 2020, and also in 2027.)

 Are we at the Feast just to have a vacation from work or school?
 Or are we here to learn the plan of God or the ways of God?
 While there are many things that we should learn from the Feast, for this message, I would like to focus on the book of the law.

 But first, let us notice what the late Herbert W. Armstrong wrote in his Pagan Holidays or God's Holy Days Which? booklet: